 The full-grown clover mite is slightly smaller than a pin head and has a bright reddish to reddish-brown body.
-Clover mites occur in large numbers.
-The mites are very tiny creatures (smaller than a pin head) and may occur in countless numbers.
+They typically appear in large numbers.

-Clover mites appear as dark red specks crawling around sidings, doors, windows, drapes, curtains and furniture.
+Clover mites look like dark red specks crawling around siding, doors, windows, drapes, curtains and furniture.

 The front legs are as long as the body, and extend forward.